nature theater of oklahoma

 K: When I first came here as a student the people that, rightly or wrongly, were my idols were not in any way, shape or form making it.
-We would go visit them and they’re living in a shoebox with a cat eating some pizza off the floor, there was no illusion that there was any possibility of going anywhere with this.
+We would go visit them and they’re living in a shoebox with a cat eating some pizza off the floor.
+There was no illusion that there was any possibility of going anywhere with this.
 You kind of figured out what your day job was going to be and if you really wanted to do it you had to find some other reason.
-I knew Richard Foreman toured and the Wooster Group toured but they were twenty years older than me … and it wasn’t like they were rolling in dough or anything.
+I know Richard Foreman toured and the Wooster Group toured but they were twenty years older than me… and it wasn’t like they were rolling in dough or anything.

 D: It’s a good exercise for people anyway, to ask that question of themselves, why are you doing it?

 P: But it’s all about who your heroes are.
 I’ve never had a hero who’s successful.
 Whether it’s a filmmaker or a writer…

 P: No. So I know that if I go see a film, it’s not like there’s a line around the corner for it…

 P: So I know that if that’s who I want to be like, it’s not going to happen for me.
 It happened by accident.

 P: It happened because I guess it felt fresh.